Biography

 Change Agent

 Before retiring, Dan was an International Consultant for Sun Microsystems in the area of Education Services.
 Prior to working for Sun, he was Vice President of Business and Technology Development with International Learning Systems, Inc. As Vice President of Business and Technology Development, he guided projects in the areas of computer-based training (CBT), knowledge-sharing systems, alternative learning systems, and web-based training systems.
-Prior to working with International Learning Systems, Inc., Guenther spent ten years as a manager of organization development with two Fortune 500 companies, Rockwell International and EG & G, Inc. During that time he implemented a number of major organizational change efforts including the Rocky Flats Institute, an extensive environmental education program designed to facilitate closure of Rocky Flats Plant.
+Prior to working with International Learning Systems, Inc., Guenther spent ten years as a manager of organization development with two Fortune 500 companies, Rockwell International and EG & G, Inc.